-Last on our list is this offset serrated knife by F. Dick.
-The bread knife features a nifty downward sloping handle, designed to put less pressure on your wrist as you cut.
-The full plastic handle is also grippy and comfortably to use – it won’t slip in your hand, reducing the risk of injury during use.
-The blade itself is made from high quality stainless steel, which won’t rust, retains its edge well, and is easy to clean.
-This blade is hardened, and geometrically cut to offer an extremely effective and long-lasting cutting edge.
-Users say that the knife cuts through fruits, veg, and bread with ease, while the ergonomic handle is easy and comfortable to hold, even for extended periods of time.
-For under $30, we think this knife is a steal – it’s simple and easy to use, made from high quality materials, and built to last.
+Last on our list is this offset knife by F. Dick.
+The knife features a nifty downward-sloping handle, designed to put less pressure on your wrist as you cut.
+The full plastic handle is also grippy and comfortable to use – it won’t slip in your hand, reducing the risk of injury during use.
+The blade is hardened and geometrically cut to offer an extremely effective and long-lasting cutting edge.
+Users say that the knife cuts through fruits, veg, and bread with ease, while the ergonomic handle is easy to hold, even for extended periods of time.
+For under $30, we think this knife is a steal – it’s simple and easy to use, made from five-star materials, and built to last.

 Grippy and comfortable to use